-- (e) Written notice of any expungement or amendment of any record, made pursuant to the provisions of this act, shall be served upon each subject of such record and the appropriate child protective service.
-The latter, upon receipt of such notice, shall take appropriate, similar action in regard to the local child abuse records and inform, for the same purpose, the appropriate coroner, if such officer has received reports pursuant to clause (3) of section 17. - (f) Any person who wilfully fails to obey a final order of the secretary or his designated agent to amend or expunge the summary of the report in the Statewide central register or the contents of any report filed pursuant to section 6 shall be guilty of a summary offense. - (g) Any person who wilfully releases or permits the release of any data and information contained in the pending complaint file, the Statewide central register or the child welfare records required by this act including records maintained by any county public child welfare agency and any child protective service to persons or agencies not permitted by this act shall be guilty of a misdemeanor of the third degree.
+- (e) Written notice of any expungement [or amendment] of any record, made pursuant to the provisions of this act, shall be served upon [each] the subject of such record who was responsible for the abuse and the appropriate child protective service.
+The latter, upon receipt of such notice, shall take appropriate, similar action in regard to the local child abuse records and inform, for the same purpose, the appropriate coroner, if such officer has received reports pursuant to clause (3) of section 17.
+Whenever the investigation reveals that the report is unfounded but that the subjects need services and voluntarily accept services, the county children and youth social service agency may retain those portions of its records which do not specifically identify the source of the investigation or report as suspected child abuse. - (f) Any person who wilfully fails to obey a final order of the secretary or his designated agent to amend or expunge the summary of the report in the Statewide central register or the contents of any report filed pursuant to section 6 shall be guilty of a summary offense. - (g) Any person who wilfully releases or permits the release of any data and information contained in the pending complaint file, the Statewide central register or the child welfare records required by this act including records maintained by any county [public child welfare] children and youth social service agency and any child protective service to persons or agencies not permitted by this act shall be guilty of a misdemeanor of the third degree.

 Section 16.
-Child Protective Service Responsibilities Organization; Local Plan.-(a) Every county public child welfare agency shall establish a "child protective service" within each agency.
+Child Protective Service Responsibilities and Organization; Local Plan.-(a) [Every] Unless the department finds it is unfeasible, every county [public child welfare] children and youth social service agency shall establish a "child protective service" within each agency.
 The child protective service shall perform those functions assigned by this act to it and only such others that would further the purposes of this act.
 It shall have a sufficient staff of sufficient qualifications to fulfill the purposes of this act and organized in such a way as to maximize the continuity of responsibility, care and services of individual workers toward individual children and families.
-The child protective service of the county public child welfare agency shall be the sole agency responsible for receiving and investigating all reports of child abuse made pursuant to this act, specifically including, but not limited to reports of child abuse in facilities operated by the department and other public agencies, for the purpose of providing protective services to prevent further abuses to children and to provide or arrange for and monitor the provision of those services necessary to safeguard and ensure the child's well-being and development, and to preserve and stabilize family life wherever appropriate; provided, however, that when the suspected abuse has been committed by the agency or any of its agents or employees, the department shall assume the role of the agency.
+The child protective service of the county [public child welfare] children and youth social service agency shall be the sole civil agency responsible for receiving and investigating all reports of child abuse made pursuant to this act, specifically including, but not limited to reports of child abuse in facilities operated by the department and other public agencies, for the purpose of providing protective services to prevent further abuses to children and to provide or arrange for and monitor the provision of those services necessary to safeguard and ensure the child's well-being and development, and to preserve and stabilize family life wherever appropriate; provided, however, that when the suspected abuse has been committed by the agency or any of its agents or employees, the department shall assume the role of the agency with regard to the investigation and directly refer the child for services.
+Further, where suspected child abuse has occurred and an employee or agent of the department or the county children and youth social service agency or a private or public institution is a subject of the report, the department, agency or institution shall be informed of the investigation so that it may take appropriate action.